GabrielKaiserQFin/PerplexR/README.md

 debugCode("z <- function(x) scale(x)2")
 ```

-    There are several issues with the code you provided:
+    There are several issues with the code:

-    1. The `z` function is not defined correctly.
-It should be defined using the `=` operator, like this: `z <- function(x) { ... }`.
+    1. The function is not defined properly.
+The `z` function should be defined using the `function` keyword, like this: `z <- function(x) {...}`
-    2. The `scale` function is not being called correctly.
-It should be called with parentheses, like this: `scale(x)`.
+    2. The `scale` function should be applied to the `x` argument, not the function itself.
+It should be called like this: `scale(x)`.
-    3. The `2` at the end of the code snippet is not necessary.
-It is not a valid argument for the `scale` function.
+    3. The function should return a value.
+In this case, it should return the scaled value of `x`.

-    Here is an updated version of the code that is corrected:
+    Here is the corrected code:
     ```
     z <- function(x) {
-      scale(x)
+        return(scale(x))
     }
     ```